Trump 'kneel' attack gives his base reason to stand

 Steele, the former chairman of the Republican Party, said Americans should be upset that the president is dividing them, regardless of whether it makes sense politically.

 "I don’t give a damn if it’s helpful to him or not.
-That should not be the standard we’re applying.
-Screw that," he said.
+That should not be the standard we’re applying," he said.
 "The standard should be is what the president’s saying and doing helpful or harmful to the American people."